The Splatter Café Chats with Indie Author J. DANIEL STONE.

-It’s funny to mention this now, because in my review of J’s first book “The Absence of Light”, I mentioned that he writes quite similarly to Poppy Z. Brite, with that same grotesque style.
+It’s funny to mention this now, because in my review of J’s first book “The Absence of Light”, I mentioned that he writes similarly to Poppy Z. Brite, with that same grotesque style.
 I had also compared his writing to William S. Burroughs, and the comparison is still there, however, the style and flair with which J writes has morphed into higher end grotesquerie quite similar to Clive Barker.
-At points, I was thoroughly disgusted with what I was reading, the descriptions of homoerotic sodomy often rather off putting, and I write this as a queer person.
+At points, it thoroughly disgusted me with what I was reading, the descriptions of homoerotic sodomy often rather off-putting, and I write this as a queer person.

-This is truly the part of J’s writing that has grown and become carefully improved – the ability to disgust.
+This is truly the part of J’s writing that has grown and become carefully improved—the ability to disgust.
 It’s rare for most artists and especially rare in writers.
 It’s even rarer for film makers.
-Clive Barker has always been able to disgust me, and now, J seems to take up that mantle quite easily.
+Clive Barker has always disgusted me, and now Stone seems to take up that mantle easily.

 You can read the full review here: DRUNK IN THE GRAVEYARD.